thisago/ezscr/readme.md

 ## Usage

-The usage is very simple and there's just 3 commands!
+The usage is very simple and there's just 4 commands that you need to learn!

 See some [examples here](examples/)